kumardheeraj394/python_tutorial/Day-9/readme.md

 what is loop?

 Loops are a fundamental concept in programming, and they allow you to perform repetitive tasks efficiently.
 In Python, there are two primary types of loops: "for" and "while."

+for loop:
+when a definate time a code will executed, use for loop
+while: when no definate time, use while loop.